MennaMabrouk/Smart-Home-System/README.md

 # Smart-Home-System
-The Focus Of tThis Project Is On Creating A Smart Home System.
+The Focus Of This Project Is On Creating A Smart Home System.

 Used Drivers: